DataLab-Platform/DataLab/doc/index.rst

         contributing/index

     .. note:: DataLab was created by `Codra`_/`Pierre Raybaut`_ in 2023.
 It is
-            developed and maintained by DataLab open-source project team.
+            developed and maintained by DataLab Platform Developers.

 .. rubric:: Footnotes